smolt/ldc-iphone-dev/README.md

 ## Prerequisites
 You will need an OS X host and Xcode.
 I am currently on Yosemite 10.10.4 and Xcode 6.4.

+Note - does not work with Xcode 7.0 yet but will soon.
+The problem is that the linker `ld` packaged with Xcode complains loudly when it discovers we are making use of `thread_local_variables` section types in an iOS app.
+A patch is in the works to use a custom section for thread locals instead.

 The prerequisite packages are pretty much the same as listed for [building LDC](http://wiki.dlang.org/Building_LDC_from_source) with my comments in parentheses:

 - git